 Read on to learn more about reducing melanin production and removing melanin deposits, including precautions and what to expect.

 There are several ways to lower existing melanin deposits in the skin.
-It’s best to consult a doctor for proper guidance on these methods.
+It’s important that you consult a doctor first for guidance on these methods.

 Topical creams or ointments

 You can also use topical creams or ointments to lighten skin.
 These products decrease existing melanin in the areas in which they’re used.

 Skin lightening products are available by prescription or over the counter (OTC).
 Typically, a product will have one of the following ingredients:

 - vitamin C

 - glycolic acid